0xsu3ks/Vandal/README.md

   + DNS Handler
   + Automated CDN generation

+## Currently in develpoment:
++ Version 0.3
+    + AES Encryption completed
+    + PowerShell execution completed
+    + Custom shellcode payload completed (private)

 ## Disclaimer:
 This is a personal project that I created to understand at a deeper level how C2's work.
 From here I used it as a pivot to learn how to code implants from scratch utilzing the C2 I built.
 This made things a lot easier to understand for me.
-It is an ongoing project and currently in it's infantry stage.
+It is an ongoing project and currently in it's beginning stages.